-Legislative efforts, like the ECOA, seem insufficient to overcome the additional barriers that laws restricting access to reproductive rights create.
+Legislative efforts, like the ECOA, are insufficient to overcome the additional barriers that laws restricting access to reproductive rights create.
 Accordingly, to overcome the gender gap in access to credit, legislative and policy efforts must address more deeply entrenched discriminatory patterns and cultural norms.
-To that end, this Article proposes three modes of action that could potentially mitigate the devastating effects on women's equal participation in the economy in a post-Dobbs era: (1) government-led action; (2) civil society-led efforts; and (3) business owners-led initiatives.
+This Article proposes three modes of action that could potentially mitigate the devastating effects on women's equal participation in the economy in a post-Dobbs era: (1) government-led action; (2) civil society-led efforts; and (3) business owners-led initiatives.